 There are currently three different professional architecture degrees available.

-Interns most commonly work within architecture firms where they begin to become familiar with the application of their education.
-They may assist in design projects, prepare documents as well as research specific building codes and many other projects.
+Candidates most commonly work within architecture firms where they begin to become familiar with the application of their education.
+They may assist in design projects, prepare documents as well as research specific building codes and many other tasks.

 The Architect Registration Exam

 The Architect Registration Exam (ARE) is required in all 54 jurisdictions within the United States.
 The exam is broken down into six different sections;

 - Practice Management (PcM) – About starting and running an architecture business.
 Includes lots of accounting calculations, HR, Business and ethical topics.

 - Project Management (PjM) – About managing all the moving parts of a project.
 Includes schedules, budgets, coordination, process and lots of AIA Contracts.

 - Programming and Analysis (PA) – About understanding the problem the design will solve.
 Includes programming, codes, site analysis, preliminary understanding of different systems.